Countly/countly-sdk-documentation/cordova/current.md

 <h1>Custom events</h1>
 <h2>Setting up custom events</h2>
 <p>
+  A
+  <a href="http://resources.count.ly/docs/custom-events"><span>custom event</span></a>
-  A custom event is any type of action that you can send to a Countly instance, e.g purchase, settings changed, view enabled and so.
+  is any type of action that you can send to a Countly instance, e.g purchase, settings changed, view enabled and so.
 This way it's possible to get much more information from your application compared to what is sent from Android SDK to Countly instance by default.
 </p>
 <div class="callout callout--info">
   <p class="callout__title">